Basic Algorithm Templates

 }

-// Merge the two sets to which a and b belong:
+// Merge the two sets where a and b are located:

 size[find(b)] += size[find(a)];